notapainting/transcendence/apps/game/readme.md

 **Examples of Power-ups:**

 - Size Change: Temporarily increases or decreases the size of a player's paddle, affecting their ability to hit the ball.
-- Speed Reduction: Slows down the ball's speed, making it easier to react and control during intense moments.
+- Speed Reduction: Slows down the paddle's speed, making it harder to react and control during intense moments.
 ## Backend (Django)

 - Manages user data, game states, and tournament logistics.